The Excel FDIST function calculates the (right-tailed) F Probability Distribution, which measures the degree of

 If either deg_freedom1 or deg_freedom2 are decimal numbers, these are truncated to integers by Excel.

 The above chart on the right shows the right-tailed F Probability Distribution with the numerator degrees of freedom equal to 1 and the denominator degrees of freedom equal to 2.

 If you want to use Excel to calculate the value of this function at x = 5, this can be done using the Fdist function, as follows:

 This gives the result 0.154845745.

-Further details and examples of the Excel Fdist function are provided on the Microsoft Office website.
+For further details and examples of the Excel Fdist function, see the Microsoft Office website.

 If you get an error from the Excel Fdist function this is likely to be one of the following: